sx4n18/reImplementation_of_Compression_MD/reImplementation_of_algorithm.md

 ![The general accumulating behaviour is correct](./img/Simulation_on_Col_encoder_3B_general_behaviour_correct.png)

-The swtiching between accumulating and zero is also correct:
+The switching between accumulating and zero is also correct:

 ![State switch from SORT to ZERO is correct](./img/State_switch_from_sorting_to_zero_correct.png)

-When the state machine transitions from zero back to SORT, it will go through this ressurection state, where 3 16-bit data packets were expected to report the detailed timestamp.
+When the state machine transitions from zero back to SORT, it will go through this resurrection state, where 3 16-bit data packets were expected to report the detailed timestamp.

 ![Resurrection looks correctly reported](./img/State_switch_from_zero_back_to_sort_is_correct.png)